Pinna nobilis: Threats

-In 2016, there was an outbreak of a disease that caused the mortality of 99% of its population in Spain.
-The cause of the disease is a newly discovered pathogen, Haplosporidium pinnae and it is posing a serious threat to the survival of the species.
+In 2016, an outbreak of one disease caused the mortality of 99% of its population in Spain.
+The cause of the disease was a newly discovered pathogen, Haplosporidium pinnae, which still poses a serious threat to the survival of the species.
 By 2019, mortality spots had been detected in Greece, Croatia, Turkey, Tunisia, France and Morocco.
 In the Trieste area, considerable efforts have also been made to conserve the deposits since 2020.
-In the past, Pinna nobilis has been threatened with extinction, due in part to fishing, incidental killing by trawling and anchoring, and the decline in seagrass fields; pollution kills eggs, larvae, and adult mussels.
+In the past, Pinna nobilis faced extinction, due in part to fishing, incidental killing by trawling and anchoring, and the decline in seagrass fields; pollution kills eggs, larvae, and adult mussels.
 Such threats, however, have been very localised and have not led to such a widespread and rapid population decline.
 The pathogen, which is still present in the environment, will make recovery a challenge, so continuing declines are expected.
 The percentage of population size reduction over the last ten years is over 80%.
 In December 2019, Pinna nobilis has entered the IUCN Red List as critically endangered.

 The noble pen shell has been listed as an endangered species in the Mediterranean Sea.
 The European Council Habitats Directive 92/43/EEC, on conservation of natural habitats and the wild fauna and flora, proclaims that P. nobilis is strictly protected (by the Annex IV of EEC, 1992) – all forms of deliberate capture or killing of fan mussel specimens are prohibited by law.

 As part of the Costa Concordia disaster recovery effort in Italy in 2012, a group of about 200 Pinna nobilis was relocated to a nearby area due to the threat posed by subsequent engineering work.

+The byssus of Atrina pectinata, a shell of the same family, has been used in Sardinia as a substitute for Pinna nobilis, to weave sea silk.

+Protection and extinction

+Pinna nobilis is sensitive to exceptional pollution.
+Many die due to anchoring; additionally, illegal extraction, which has been prohibited in Croatia since 1977, is still present.
+It has been placed on the list of strictly protected species in Croatia.
+Any extraction of P. nobilis out of the sea is heavily fined.